alexmackey/HackTheCat/readme.md

 ## User Details

-The database will be default contain two users:
+The database will be setup to contain the following two users:

-* username: admin, password: pass
+* username: admin, password: pass (has access to admin panel options)
 * username: user, password: pass

 ## Pre-Requisites